-It’s no secret that Business and First Class train cars have better suspensions and more comfortable seats.
-If you’re planning a long train trip, this is a must.
+If you’re planning a long train trip, consider upgrading to Business or First class which have better suspensions and more comfortable seats.
 I had one of my worst flares ever and ended up in the Emergency Room after riding in the cheap seats on Amtrak for a five hour trip.
+Never again!

 Bring a Restroom Access Card

-Try using an ICN Bladder & Prostate Friendly Chair Cushion
+Try using a Bladder & Pelvic Friendly Chair Cushion